sigmf/SigMF/sigmf-spec.md

 pairs in capture segments describe the parameters of the signal capture.

-Each capture segment must contain a `core:sample_start` name/value pair, which indicates the first index at which the rest of the capture segment's name/value pairs apply.
+Each capture segment must contain a `core:sample_start` name/value pair, which indicates the first index at which the rest of the segment's name/value pairs apply.

 The capture object's array of segments is sorted by the value of each segment's `core:sample_start` key.